Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Real-world experimental results

 \subsubsection{Straight-line flight}

-~ Transition and level flights are three crucial maneuvers for tail-sitter UAVs and are commonly tested for tail-sitter controllers.
+~ Transition and level flights are two crucial maneuvers for tail-sitter UAVs and are commonly tested for tail-sitter controllers.
 We demonstrate the proposed framework on these maneuvers via a forward flight trajectory, which involves three maneuvers: forward transition, level flight, and backward transition (see Fig. \ref{fig_forward_flight}(a), and an inverted flight trajectory, which involves another three maneuvers: inverted forward transition, inverted level flight, and inverted backward transition (see Fig. \ref{fig_inverted_fligt}(a).
-The tracking performance of these trajectories with different level-flight speed ranging from 5m/s to 20m/s are presented, and comparisons against existing works are made in terms of the transition accuracy.
+We present the tracking performance on these trajectories with different level-flight speed ranging from \SI{5}{m/s} to \SI{20}{m/s}, and make comparisons against existing works in terms of transition accuracy.

 We design the forward and inverted flight trajectories along the same straight-line path, where the vehicle first flies forward along the path to a target position and then flies in an inverted pose along the same path back to the origin, as shown in Fig. \ref{fig_transition_18}.
-Both forward and inverted flight trajectories have the same level-flight phase, which is manually specified as a constant-velocity trajectory (speed ranges from 5m/s to 20m/s) lasting for 4-5 seconds.
+Both forward and inverted flight trajectories have the same level-flight phase, which is manually specified as a constant-velocity trajectory (speed ranges from \SI{5}{m/s} to \SI{20}{m/s}) lasting for 4-5 seconds.
 The trajectories from the initial hovering position to the constant-velocity trajectory and that from the constant-velocity trajectory to the target hovering position are designed by the proposed trajectory optimization method in (\ref{e_traj_opt}), for both forward and inverted trajectories.